wschreyer/PENTrack/README.md

 Only v2.2.3 has been tested so far.

+### ALGLIB

+[ALGLIB](http://www.alglib.net) provides numerical optimization and integration routines required for the MicroRoughness model for UCN interaction with matter.

+ALGLIB 3.8.2 has been tested.

 ### interp2d and GSL

 [interp2d](http://github.com/diazona/interp2d.git) provides a bicubic interpolation routine based on the [GNU Scientific Library](https://www.gnu.org/software/gsl/).